joshuacox/reactiondev/README.md

 Note: to reset the answers to those questions just edit them or `rm REACTION_ROOT` or `rm PORT` and you will be prompted again, these files are ignored by git

+`make demo` to run an ephemeral instance for demo purposes (everything will be blown away when it is stopped)

 `make test` will run the container with `reaction test` as the initial command upon startup